BenKarmay/benkarmay.github.io/_posts/2023-02-24-Virtual-Machine-Clone-&-Template-Creation.md

 ---
 layout:
-title: "VM Transformation"
+title: "Virtual Machine Clone & Template Creation"
 date: 2023-02-24
 categories:
 tags:
 ---

+Important sanitation procedure for secure, performant, and glitch free clones, template, and virtual machine.

+# Intro

+This article aims to highlight and walk through important sanitation techniques when working with Virtual Machines.
+Namely, stopping the duplication of Machine-ID and SSH Host-Key during Virtual Machine creation from a template.
+We will explore customisation of OS distribution, installing applications and utilities, and optimising system configurations per use case requirements.

-Create and prepare VM clone for template transformation highlighting important sanitation practices.
-Clone and template can help automate VM production, including their rapid instantiation or tear down.
-Evolving specialized setups and configurations is organic or prescriptive as desired.
-Strip down or bulk up whatever the use case requires but there are important baseline delineations that should be known and adhered to as a given.
+Evolving specialised setups and configurations can be organic or prescriptive as desired.
+You can strip down or bulk up whatever the use-case requirements but there are important baseline delineations to know and adhere to as a given.

 ---